yebingo/Blog/source/_posts/a-song-no-2.md

 i don't care where we go

-let's start from here um…
+let's start from here

-let's start from here oh…
+let's start from here

 let's start from here